kalyanavvaru/selfdrivingcar-3-traffic-sign-classifier/README.md

 ### Design and Test a Model Architecture
 #### Preprocessing - The submission describes the preprocessing techniques used and why these techniques were chosen
-The images are of size 32x32x3 and these has been first transformed to 32x32x1, i.e removed the rgb channels and converted to gray scale.Then they are normalized by subtracting and dividing by 127.5(after some trail and error), the max value a pixel value can be.
+The images are of size 32x32x3 and these has been first transformed to 32x32x1, i.e removed the rgb channels and converted to gray scale.
+Then the images are normalized by subtracting and dividing by 127.5(after some trail and error), the max value a pixel value can be.
+This ensures all the data points have mean of zero and the learning rate can be consistently applied across all weights without having to calculate per weight learning rate.

 After preprocessing the images look like below
     ![processed_data](./images_writeup/preprocessed_data.png "Preprocessed Data")